snac-cooperative/snac_eac_cpf_utils/readme.md

 -------------------------

 These are XSLT scripts that convert MARC into EAD-CPF (Corporations, Persons, and Families).
-Some sample data is included.
+Some sample data is (or soon will be) included.
 There are also Perl scripts which are primarily used when the number of input records to be processed will exceed the memory of the computer.

 Throughout this document we use the generic user id "mst3k" as your user id.